leeroybrun/glacier-vault-remove/README.md

 ## Install

-You can install the dependencies (boto) by calling the install script :
+You can install the dependencies (boto3) by calling the install script :

 ```shell
 python setup.py install